 The purpose of the proposed action is to modernize and consolidate LAP operations at IAAAP into the eastern portion of the installation.
 The proposed action is needed in order to maintain IAAAP’s munitions production capability in a cost-effective, energy efficient, and environmentally preferable manner.

 Production facilities at IAAAP were built in the 1940’s are beyond their designed service life and are costly to maintain.
 The current operational footprint at IAAAP spans19,011 acres, which does not allow for efficient movement of materiel across the facility and requires the costly maintenance of an expansive utility infrastructure.
 The construction of a modernized melt pour facility closer to existing production facilities on the eastern portion of IAAAP will facilitate logistical and operational efficiencies.
 The construction and updating of associated infrastructure will be necessary to improve operations and accommodate the new production facility.
 Specifically, consolidation and modernization of LAP operations at IAAAP will: (1) reduce production costs, (2) reduce production cycle times, (3) reduce maintenance costs, (4) reduce energy costs, and (5) reduce waste generation.
-Failure to upgrade, or executing significant modifications to the existing facility, will impact long-term and near-term mission readiness in the form of production shutdowns.
-Without modernization, LAP operations at IAAAP will become prohibitive due to environmental, safety or cost factors and Army will become unable to meet production demands.
+Failure to upgrade, or executing significant modifications to the existing facilities, will impact long-term and near-term mission readiness in the form of production shutdowns.
+Without modernization, LAP operations at IAAAP will become prohibitive due to environmental, safety or cost factors, and the Army will become unable to meet production demands.

 2.0 Description of proposed action and alternatives